Manresa (restaurant)

 Manresa was a restaurant in Los Gatos, California that specialized in California cuisine.
 It was founded in 2002 by chef David Kinch.
 The Michelin Guide: San Francisco, Bay Area and Wine Country conferred two Michelin stars on the restaurant in 2007, and upgraded it to three stars in 2016.

+A two-alarm fire at Manresa caused substantial damage to the restaurant on July 7, 2014.
+After extensive work and a complete kitchen rebuild, it re-opened on New Year's Eve, 2014.

-The San Francisco Chronicle rated the restaurant four stars in 2015.
+The San Francisco Chronicle rated the restaurant four stars in 2012 and 2015.
 In 2012, Forbes rated Manresa the best restaurant in the United States.
 The restaurant was also a finalist in the 2014 James Beard Foundation Award for Outstanding Restaurant.

 In November 2022, Kinch announced Manresa's closure with its final day being December 31 of that year.

+The restaurant subsequently re-opened in 2024 as Ritual at Manresa: a venue where Kinch invites various Michelin-starred chefs to exhibit their cuisines for a month each.